9QIX/HTB-SOCAnalystPrerequisites/IV. Introduction to Windows Command Line/III. PowerShell/VIII. Working with the Windows Event Log.md

 PS C:\htb> Get-WinEvent -ListLog *
 ```

-To list information about a specific log, such as the size of the Security log:
+To get details about a specific log, such as the size of the Security log:

 ```powershell
 PS C:\htb> Get-WinEvent -ListLog Security